AtsuLeVrai/pure/README.md

 > **The Discord bot as it should be: simple, powerful, and completely free.**

+## ⚠️ Project Status: On Hold

+**This project is currently paused for development prioritization.** While the concept and documentation represent a solid foundation for a comprehensive Discord bot solution, active development has been temporarily suspended to focus on other initiatives.

+The codebase and documentation remain available for community contributions and future development.

+---

 Pure combines the best features from premium Discord bots like MEE6, Ticket Tool, DraftBot, and RaidProtect into a single, comprehensive solution—**without paywalls, premium tiers, or feature restrictions**.

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](LICENSE)